Business Management

 Learning Outcomes:

-Upon completing this course, students possess a deepened understanding of organizational und human resources-related requirements of innovation processes.
+Upon completing this course, alumni possess a deepened understanding of organizational und human resources-related requirements of innovation processes.
 They understand the opportunities and limitations of generating innovative solutions, as well as of designing integrative innovation processes.
 They are familiar with the tools of strategic innovation management, as well as with key aspects of strategic and operative innovation management.
 They are able to initiate and implement creative processes in business ventures in line with Creative Leadership.
 Drawing on these insights, they can anticipate, drive and manage the development, design and market-ready implementation of new ideas, as well as organizational innovation and market innovation, and assess their impact.
-In this course, students thoroughly develop their competencies: they learn how to analyze and assess the strategic fit of business ventures with their environment in regard to the systemic implications of innovation.
+In this course, alumni thoroughly develop their competencies: they learn how to analyze and assess the strategic fit of business ventures with their environment in regard to the systemic implications of innovation.
 Drawing on their decision-making and problem-solving skills, they understand how to decide on courses of action for this system-theoretical question, that in visualizations is illustrated with non-logical signs only, based on the success criteria of innovation

 Superior module: